harryziyuhe/amberharrywedding/PLAN.md

   - Add a dedicated `rsvp.html` page in the same editorial style as the rest of the site
   - Use a single-page guest flow:
     * lookup by first name or nickname and last initial
-    * confirmation state showing the matched party name
+    * immediate form reveal for the matched party
     * party-based RSVP form on the same page
     * clear success state after save
   - Prefill existing RSVP values when a party is loaded so guests can update later using the same lookup